 Spinal Support: The muscles of the back, including the erector spinae, multifidus, and latissimus dorsi, provide essential support to the spine.
 They help maintain the natural curvature of the spine, distribute forces evenly along its length, and stabilize the vertebral column during movement and weight-bearing activities.
-A strong core will provide overall trunk stability, which is essential for maintaining balance, posture, and functional movement.

 Injury Prevention: A stable back helps prevent injuries such as muscle strains, ligament sprains, and disc herniations.
 When the muscles surrounding the spine are strong and coordinated, they provide support and protection to the spinal structures, reducing the risk of overloading or excessive stress on the spine during physical activity.